 11. You have had quite a few railway photo books of yours published.
 Which is your favourite and why?

-Remember that today’s picture is tomorrow’s history.
+In short, remember that today’s picture is tomorrow’s history.

 This photograph shows Bernard’s favourite photograph he has taken close to where he lives.
 The steam loco is a Black 5 No. 45407 ‘The Lancashire Fusilier’ and is seen crossing the Tamerton Lake Viaduct working the 1Z22 0905 Bere Alston to Plymouth on the 27th March 2007 © Bernard Mills